 One specialty retailer discovered through trade area visualization that their assumed customer catchment was based on a 16-minute drive time, but their actual customers traveled up to 23 minutes.
 That seven-minute difference meant their cannibalization models had been systematically wrong: what looked like overlap on a 16-minute map was actually distinct, non-overlapping demand on a 23-minute map.
 They had been rejecting expansion opportunities based on a flawed visualization of their own trade area.

 Without visualization, this kind of error is invisible.
-A spreadsheet showing "20% trade area overlap" does not communicate the spatial reality the way a map does.
-The map makes the conversation concrete: "these two trade areas share this specific corridor, and the customers in that corridor currently drive to Store A, but the new location would be closer to them by four minutes."
-That specificity is what allows expansion teams to make the call with confidence.
+A spreadsheet showing "20% trade area overlap" does not communicate spatial reality the way a map does: "these two trade areas share this corridor, and the customers in it currently drive to Store A, but the new location is four minutes closer."
+That specificity is what lets a team make the call with confidence.

 Revenue Forecasting Visualization: Showing Your Work to the Board